kyma-project/modulectl/docs/gen-docs/modulectl.md

 title: modulectl
 ---

-This is the Kyma Module Controller CLI
+This is the Kyma Module Controller CLI.

 ## Synopsis